 The railroad tracks are a formation of rock that runs along the side of the tunnel that resembles a track.
 They were formed as the lava drained and minerals along the side were left behind, trailing after the retreating lava flow.

 The Meatball, which is arguably the most well-known formation in Ape Cave, is a ball of cooled lava that fell from the ceiling while lava flowed through the cave.
 It was carried on the surface of the lava before it became wedged in a narrow section and hardened.
-As I stood beneath it, I was sure the Meatball would fall at any moment!
+When you stand beneath it, it feels like it’ll fall at any moment!
 It’s an amazing formation that’s hard to miss.

 The Lower Ape Cave ends in a tiny chamber where the rest of the lava tube has been blocked by sand.
-To reach the chamber, you have to crawl through a tiny tunnel, so low that you’re reduced to sliding on your stomach.
-The tunnel is only wide enough for one and has brought out my claustrophobia on more than one occasion.
+To reach the chamber, you have to crawl through a tiny tunnel on your stomach.
+The tunnel is only wide enough for one and is both mentally and physically difficult to crawl through, especially if you’re claustrophobic.
 The final chamber is only large enough to crouch in and has a sandy floor; however, the airflow is very poor and often smells of ammonia (which can be mistaken for urine).

 There are two entrances to the Upper Ape Cave: the Main Entrance and the Upper Entrance.
-The most popular is the Main Entrance near the trailhead.
-The second requires hiking to the Upper Entrance.
-We’ve always started at the Main Entrance, but either entrance gives you an amazing experience.
+The most popular is the Main Entrance because it’s also the entrance to the Lower Ape Cave.
+To reach the Upper Entrance, you’ll have to hike up the mountain.
 The Upper Cave is 1.5 miles of difficult hiking and takes about 2.5 hours.
-Sturdy shoes and good lighting are a must.
+Sturdy shoes and strong lights are a must.

 If you start at the Main Entrance, the Upper Cave is accessed by ducking beside the last ladder.
-As you leave the ladder behind, we were amazed at how quickly the noise and lights disappeared.
-We were suddenly alone, an event we hadn’t yet experienced in Ape Cave, so we decided to experience total darkness.
-We stood close to one another and flicked off our lights.
-The walls devoured the light and we were engulfed in an eerie, thick darkness.
-With no sense of body, our eyes searched desperately for the light they craved.
-We stood in this darkness for only a few moments, but in those moments it was easy to imagine how people go mad in such stifling conditions.
+As you leave the ladder behind, you’ll be amazed at how quickly the noise and lights disappear.
+You’ll suddenly be alone and it’s a great time to experience total darkness.
+Stand close together and flick off your lights.
+The walls devour the light and you’ll become engulfed in a thick, eerie darkness.
+You’ll have no sense of body and your eyes will search desperately for the light they crave.
+Even though you’ll stand in the darkness for only a few moments, it’s easy to imagine how people go mad in such stifling conditions.

 There are approximately 27 boulder piles throughout the Upper Cave, ranging in difficulty, that you’ll have to climb over.
 Despite how menacing the piles look, they have lain that way for hundreds of years.
 They were formed when the eruption that created the Ape Cave waned and the lava drained from the tube.
 As the lava cooled, it shrank and cracked.
 The cracks weakened the walls which caused parts of them to collapse.
 These collapses formed the large rubble piles and the entrances to the lava tube.
 The rock piles are full of sharp lava rock, loose rubble, and large holes.

-About 0.8 miles into the hike is the smallest, and arguably the most difficult, section of the Lower Cave.
-The 8-foot lava fall appears as if out of nowhere and looks quite daunting, especially knowing that you’ll have to climb it.
-The fall is quite slick, with only one significant foothold to assist in the climb.
+About 0.8 miles into the hike is the smallest, and arguably the most difficult, section of the Lower Cave: 8-foot lava fall.
+It appears out of nowhere and looks quite daunting, especially knowing that you’ll have to climb it.
+The fall is quite slick and there’s only one significant foothold to assist in the climb.
 Sometimes a rope is present, but it’s quite dangerous to use and Rangers regularly remove it.
 If you’re not hiking in a large group, you’ll likely need the help of strangers to boost you up.
-The tunnel at the top is fairly small and quickly siphons into a tiny passage full of rock formations that require climbing over or squeezing around.
+The tunnel at the top is small and quickly siphons into a tiny passage full of rock formations that require climbing over or squeezing around.

 Exiting the Upper Ape Cave

 Only a short walk from the Skylight is the exit, the Upper Entrance.
-There is a permanently attached metal ladder here that quickly leads to the surface.
+There is a permanently attached metal ladder here that quickly and easily leads to the surface.

 Upon exiting, the light is overwhelming and takes some adjusting to get used to.
 After the coolness of the lava tube, the heat above ground (in the summer) is stifling.
 A well-marked path leads back to the Main Entrance.
-The path passes beside small lava tubes and sinkholes, which are fun to explore.
-It soon enters the shade of a forest before passing by a ridge of lava with a clear view of Mt St Helens in the distance.
-It reenters the forest and over two creeks (which are usually dry in the summer), before meeting up with the Main Entrance.
+You’ll pass beside small lava tubes and sinkholes that are fun to explore.
+You’ll soon enter the shade of a forest before passing by a ridge of lava with a clear view of Mt St Helens in the distance.
+After reentering the forest, you’ll pass over two creeks (which are usually dry in the summer), before meeting up with the Main Entrance.

 As you explore Ape Cave, help protect it by being a respectful visitor.
 By doing our part, the cave will stay beautiful for years to come and let future generations explore it.

 The lava tube is home to many living creatures, most of which are too small to see.
 The cave walls are covered in white algae, commonly known as “cave slime”, that’s extremely important to the cave’s health.
 It acts as food for fungus fly larvae, which in turn are eaten by small bugs.
 However, when the algae are touched it dies and takes many years to regrow.
-Unfortunately writing on the walls has killed large amounts of this fragile organism.
+Unfortunately, people have written on the walls which have killed large amounts of this fragile organism.